UPPMAX/UPPMAX-documentation/docs/software/julia.md

 ## Packages

 Some packages are pre-installed.
 That means that they are available also on **Bianca**.

-??? question "Which are these"
+??? question "Which are these?"

     - "BenchmarkTools"
     - "CSV"